 As per our practice policy to ensure patient confidentiality, staff WILL NOT disclosed any details of the test but will advise you of any action that needs to be taken.

-Results for patients over 16yrs can only be given to the patient.
+Results for patients over 16 years of age can only be given to the patient.
 Results can be given to someone other than the patient if previously arranged with Doctor.

 Please hand any samples into reception before 12pm Monday to Friday.

-Please also ensure that all bottles are labelled correctly with your name & date of birth and that the request form has been completed.
+Please also ensure that all bottles are labelled correctly with your name and date of birth and that the request form has been completed.